-The Tulalip Tribes desires to own all gaming on Tulalip Tribal Lands, and to manage and regulate such gaming in a manner that will adequately address the interests and needs of the Tulalip Tribes.
+The Tulalip Tribes desires to own all gaming on Tulalip Tribal lands, and to manage and regulate such gaming in a manner that will adequately address the interests and needs of the Tulalip Tribes.

-It is the intent of this Ordinance to exert Tribal sovereignty and jurisdiction within the Tulalip Indian Reservation and to preempt any civil-regulatory power or law, if any, of the State of Washington, within said boundaries concerning the subject matter of this Ordinance, except as otherwise expressly provided in the Compact or in this Ordinance.
+It is the intent of this chapter to exert Tribal sovereignty and jurisdiction within the Tulalip Indian Reservation and to preempt any civil-regulatory power or law, if any, of the State of Washington, within said boundaries concerning the subject matter of this chapter, except as otherwise expressly provided in the Compact or in this chapter.
+[Res.
+2014-484; Ord.
+55 § 1, 11-4-2005 (Res.
+2005-366)].